sushantasinha/java8/README.md

 That means if the Optional.of(<some value>), if we are NOT certain that <some value> would be not null always, should use ofNullable, else can use of()
 If we pass valid String, then ofNullable() and of() both behaves same.

+If you expect that your <some value> is never null due to the program logic, it's much better to use Optional.of(foobar) as you will see a
+NullPointerException which will indicate that your program has a bug.
+If you use Optional.ofNullable(foobar) and the foobar happens to be null due to the bug, then your program will silently continue working incorrectly, which may be a bigger disaster.

 Optional.orElse()
 Optional.orElseGet()